 DRS Unified State Plan Published

-The Rehabilitation Services Administration has approved and published the two-year modification to the four-year Oklahoma Unified State Plan.
-The Oklahoma State Plan modification for the Vocational Rehabilitation and Visual Service divisions is effective July 1, 2018 through June 30,2020.
+The Rehabilitation Services Administration has approved and published the four-year Oklahoma Unified State Plan.
+The Oklahoma State Plan for Vocational Rehabilitation and Services for the Blind and Visually impaired divisions is effective July 1, 2020 through June 30, 2023.
+The current plan was approved on June 1, 2020.

 OFFICE LOCATOR: Find the DRS office closest to you.